International Paper Company [IP] stock Upgrade by RBC Capital Mkts analyst, price target now $39

 IP Stock Performance Analysis:

-International Paper Company [IP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.06.
-With this latest performance, IP shares gained by 5.11% in over the last four-week period, additionally sinking by -9.25% over the last 6 months – not to mention a drop of -25.18% in the past year of trading.
+International Paper Company [IP] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.07.
+With this latest performance, IP shares gained by 3.13% in over the last four-week period, additionally sinking by -9.53% over the last 6 months – not to mention a drop of -25.37% in the past year of trading.

 Insight into International Paper Company Fundamentals: